 In Greece, you might make this differently—using long pieces of orange peel, coiling them and securing with thread—but this simplified version of Glyko Portokalaki (in Greek: γλυκό πορτοκαλάκι, pronounced: ghlee-KOH por-toh-kah-LAH-kee) is equally delicious, and there's no sewing involved.
 Believe it or not, spoon sweets are very popular in Greece!
 Enjoy this by the spoonful as a snack, dessert, or dessert topping.

-- 1 pound of oranges
+1 pound oranges

-- 1 cup of sugar
+1 cup sugar

-- 1/2 cup of water
+1/2 cup water

-- 1 teaspoon of lemon juice
+1 teaspoon freshly squeezed lemon juice

-- Ingredients Using 3 Navel Oranges:
+Ingredients Using 3 Navel Oranges:

-- 2 1/2 cups of sugar
+2 1/2 cups sugar

-- 1 1/4 cups of water
+1 1/4 cups water

 Prepare Orange Peel

-- Remove all the dark orange external layer of peel using a fine vegetable grater.
+Remove all the dark orange external layer of peel using a fine vegetable grater.

 Trim off the ends of the orange (removing enough to expose the orange pulp) and discard.

-- Slice the orange in half, then quarters, then eighths—top to bottom.
+Slice the orange in half, then quarters, then eighths—top to bottom.
 Remove peel in strips.

+Orange peel, with or without the external part, is bitter.
 This process removes most of that bitterness without bleaching out the flavor and softens the peel.

-- Place peel in a saucepan with enough cold water to cover by 2 inches.
+Place peel in a saucepan with enough cold water to cover by 2 inches.
 Bring to a boil and cook for 5 minutes, timing from when it starts to bubble.

-- Drain in a strainer or colander and rinse under running cold water.
+Drain in a strainer or colander and rinse under running cold water.

-- Repeat steps 1 and 2, boiling for 3 minutes.
+Repeat steps 1 and 2, boiling for 3 minutes.

-- Repeat step 3.
+Repeat step 3.
 Total boiling time: 11 minutes.

+Lay pieces of peel on a kitchen towel and allow to dry for several minutes to several hours.
 If you need to take a break, this is the place to do it.
 The peel won't dry completely.
 This is just to remove the excess moisture.

 Prepare the Sweet

 Place sugar and water in a saucepan and stir until sugar is dissolved.
-Bring to a boil over high heat and cook for 5 minutes.
+Bring to a boil over high-heat and cook for 5 minutes.

-- Stir in lemon juice and remove the pan from heat.
+Stir in lemon juice and remove the pan from heat.

 Allow to cool completely before storing in sterilized jars.

 What's Left Over?

 The grated orange peel from three navel oranges comes to about 1/2 cup, and there are, of course, three delicious oranges!
 The fabulous Orange Yogurt Phyllo Pastry calls for orange juice and 1/2 cup of grated orange peel.